aryamanwastaken/correlation-analysis/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---